“Coming together is a beginning; keeping together is progress; working together is success.”

 Vice President of Grants & Fund Development

 Jonathan Price has over 14 years of experience in government and community relations, primarily as a lobbyist and nonprofit executive.
-Prior to serving in the role of Vice President of Grants and Fund Development, Jonathan served as both the Grants Coordinator for the City of Deerfield Beach’s Senior Services Department and as the City’s Grant Writer.
+Prior to serving in the role of Vice President of Development, Jonathan served as both the Grants Coordinator for the City of Deerfield Beach’s Senior Services Department and as the City’s Grant Writer.
 Before moving to Florida in 2014, Jonathan was an independent lobbyist representing clients in tourism, energy, workforce development and technology.
 In addition to his lobbying, Jonathan also served as the Executive Director of a statewide nonprofit and a technology trade association.
-As the Vice President of Grants and Fund Development, Jonathan is responsible for identifying grant opportunities, drafting grant responses and overseeing grant funded activities for all of Alzheimer’s Community Care’s core service areas.
+As the Vice President of Development, Jonathan is responsible for executing strategies to develop donors and contributions to support the organization, identifying grant opportunities and overseeing grant funded activities for all of Alzheimer’s Community Care’s core service areas.
 Jonathan holds a bachelor’s degree in Computer Science from the University of Maryland and Master of Public Administration (MPA) from Marshall University.